A Mechanic Explains How To Get Better Gas Mileage

 4. Gut your vehicle of all dead weight.

-If you’re carrying a roof-top luggage rack, unbolt it and store it.
+If you carry a roof-top luggage rack, unbolt and store it when not in use.

 5. Wax your vehicle every three months.